“Home, the spot of earth supremely blest,

 A dearer, sweeter spot than all the rest.”

 We all want to build a home that is a true reflection of us.
-Moreover, it always is a great idea to invest money in the form of an asset and what better than in real estate?
+Moreover, it always is a great idea to in the form of an asset and what better than in real estate?
 Nonetheless, does the current economy make it suitable for such an investment?
 We find this out here.

 The recent verdict of demonetization has reasonably shaken the real estate market.
 While there are slender chances of the primary market getting impacted; secondary market (resale properties) and high-end projects (luxury homes) will see major reductions in their value.
 Where high cash transactions were most inevitable, major clinch is definite to occur.
 This possibly can affect the sale of flats and apartments in Mumbai.